AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/Items/Currencies, points, etc/__Currencies ideas__.md

 >[!attention]- Obsidian Community plug-in
 >This document uses *Table Extended* community plug-in.
-Please, install it in order to properly see below contents.
+Please, install it in order to properly see below contents, if it is incomprehensive/bugged.
 It's absolutely safe and will apply only to this vault.
 >
 >To do so, go to *Settings*, then *Community plug-ins*, turn on the plugins, download *Table extended* plugin by AidenLX, turn it on in plugins tab and **also turn it on in *Table extended* settings** below.
 You may need to re-open this vault to force Obsidian to read the plug-in.